playfulprogramming/playfulprogramming/content/blog/non-decimal-numbers-in-tech/index.md

 # Hexadecimal {#hexadecimal}

-But binary isn't the only non-deciamal system.
+But binary isn't the only non-decimal system.
 You're able to reflect any numerical base so long as you have the correct number of symbols for that system.
 Let's look at another example of a non-decimal system: _Hexadecimal_.

 Hexadecimal is the base 16 number system.